 Britney Spears' ex-manager hit with 5-year restraining order

-FILE - This April 12, 2018 file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
+This April 12, 2018, file photo shows Britney Spears at the 29th annual GLAAD Media Awards in Beverly Hills, Calif.
 (Photo by Chris Pizzello/Invision/AP, File)

 Andrew Dalton, The Associated Press